blbadger/blbadger.github.io/neural-networks.md

 	print (CLASS_NAMES)
 	print (image_count)
 ```
-prints out the number of files and the names of the folders in the `data_dir` directory of choice.
+prints the number of files and the names of the folders in the `data_dir` directory of choice.
 If the number of files does not match what is observed by listing in terminal, or if there are any folders or files with the `._.DS_Store` ending then one strategy is to simply copy all files of the relevant directory into a new folder and check again.

 Now the images can be rescaled (if they haven't been already), as all images will need to be the same size.
 Here all images are scaled to a heightxwidth of 256x256 pixels.
-Then a batch size is specified.
-This number determines the number of images seen for each training epoch.
+Then a batch size is specified, which determines the number of images seen for each training epoch.

 ```python
 	### Rescale image bit depth to 8 (if image is 12 or 16 bits) and resize images to 256x256, if necessary